apache/flink/docs/setup/config.md

 - `fs.output.always-create-directory`: File writers running with a parallelism larger than one create a directory for the output file path and put the different result files (one per parallel writer task) into that directory.
 If this option is set to *true*, writers with a parallelism of 1 will also create a directory and place a single result file into it.
 If the option is set to *false*, the writer will directly create the file directly at the output path, without creating a containing directory.
 (DEFAULT: false)

 - `taskmanager.network.numberOfBuffers`: The number of buffers available to the network stack.
 This number determines how many streaming data exchange channels a TaskManager can have at the same time and how well buffered the channels are.
 If a job is rejected or you get a warning that the system has not enough buffers available, increase this value (DEFAULT: 2048).

-- `env.java.opts`: Set custom JVM options.
-This value is respected by Flink's start scripts and Flink's YARN client.
-This can be used to set different garbage collectors or to include remote debuggers into the JVMs running Flink's services.

 - `state.backend`: The backend that will be used to store operator state checkpoints if checkpointing is enabled.
 Supported backends:
    -  `jobmanager`: In-memory state, backup to JobManager's/ZooKeeper's memory.
 Should be used only for minimal state (Kafka offsets) or testing and local debugging.